b2evolution/b2evolution/readme.md

 More info: http://b2evolution.net

-## Status of this Repository on GitHub
+## This is the i7 Branch !

 We maintain this GitHub repo ahead of public releases.
+This branch is synchronized with the internal i7 Branch.
+This will become b2evoltion version 6.
+For b2evolution version 5, please switch to the "i6" branch.

 Note we have moved the previous "master" branch to "old-master".
 The current "master" branch (this branch) includes an import on the CVS history from SoureForge as well as a sync to the latest developement version located on our developement SVN repository.

 We are planing to transition the SVN development branches to GitHub also but haven't decided on a branching model and workflow yet.